CER-REC/conditions/app/components/SelectedGroupBar/README.md

-# SelectedGroupBar Component
+# Selected Group Bar

-This component is a public component that is user generally through out the visualization.
-It consists of a key an value pair that is surrounded by a coloured rectangle.
-They key represented a group of items.
+This component is a public component that is used generally throughout the visualization.
+It consists of a key and value pair that is surrounded by a coloured rectangle.
+They key represents a group of items.
 The items could be places, conditions, or companies.
 The value is a specific item from the list.
 Below is a screen capture of the grouping.